Building an Hadoop 0.20.x version for HBase 0.90.2

 Hadoop is covered.
 What about HBase then?

 I focus solely in this article on building a Hadoop 0.20.x version (see the Background section below) that is compatible with HBase 0.90.2.
-In a future article, I will then describe how to actually install and set up HBase 0.90.2 on the Hadoop 0.20.x version that we created here.
+In a future article, I may describe how to actually install and set up HBase 0.90.2 on the Hadoop 0.20.x version that we created here.

 Version of Hadoop 0.20-append used in this article